sutta » dn » Dīgha Nikāya 15

 “Tasmātihānanda, eseva hetu etaṁ nidānaṁ esa samudayo esa paccayo lābhassa, yadidaṁ pariyesanā.

-“That’s why this is the cause, source, origin, and reason of gaining material possessions, namely seeking.
+“That’s why this is the cause, source, origin, and reason of gaining material things, namely seeking.

 ‘Taṇhaṁ paṭicca pariyesanā’ti iti kho panetaṁ vuttaṁ, tadānanda, imināpetaṁ pariyāyena veditabbaṁ, yathā taṇhaṁ paṭicca pariyesanā.